Let’s Start Again

 Stone and Anodyne exchanged glances, and both started to fly away from the planet when they heard a voice.

 Stone and Anodyne looked to one another, then back to the leader.

 “Are there others that live on this planet?”
 Anodyne asked.

 “Then conquer them.”
 Stone added before the two of them flew off.

 The Worshippers looked excited by their new charge.
 Flexing their extra set of arms, they let out a war cry and ran off.
 Anodyne looked to stone as they arrived back to where he started.

-“I was here, then my hairs started to stand on end.
-Before I knew it there was an explosion that launched me directly towards your stone.”
+“I was here, then my hair started to stand on end.
+Before I knew it, there was an explosion that launched me directly towards your stone.”

 “Whatever it is, maybe it wants to help us?”